-“People get really excited to decorate, and we recommend that you just be mindful of your pets when decorating,” Pyne says.
+“People get really excited to decorate, and we recommend that you just be mindful of your pets when decorating,” Dawn says.
 “You might want to isolate your dog from the decor when you’re not home or when you can’t watch your dog.”

 If your dog has never shown interest in your holiday decor, that doesn’t mean he never will.
-Pyne tells the story of a Labrador Retriever who decided to eat all of her owners’ Christmas decorations one day.
+Dawn tells the story of a Labrador Retriever who decided to eat all of her owners’ Christmas decorations one day.
 “The Lab was two years old before she decided to eat something inappropriate,” she says.
 “It’s just something you always want to be mindful of.”

 When it comes to holiday guests, make sure they know not to feed anything to your dog and how to interact with your dog.
 Some dogs will get stressed out by so many people around and may develop health issues like colitis.
 Consider crating your dog when you have guests over to help keep his stress levels down.